Call of Duty: Ghosts: Campaign

-Setting and characters

-Call of Duty: Ghosts is set in the near future that follows the nuclear destruction of the Middle East.
-The oil-producing nations of Latin America form the Federation of the Americas in response to the ensuing global economic crisis and quickly grow into a global superpower, swiftly invading and conquering Central America, the Caribbean, and Mexico.

-The game's main protagonists are the Ghosts, a force of U.S. Special Operations personnel trained to conduct clandestine missions behind enemy lines.
-The unit is led by retired U.S. Army Captain Elias Walker (Stephen Lang).
-He is joined by his sons Logan and David "Hesh" Walker (Brandon Routh), along with a trained German Shepherd named Riley, Captain Thomas A. Merrick (Jeffrey Pierce), and Gunnery Sergeant Keegan P. Russ (Brian Bloom).

-The game's main antagonist is Gabriel T. Rorke (Kevin Gage), the former leader of the Ghosts who works for the Federation after being captured and brainwashed by the Federation via torture and hallucinogens.

-Story
+Sometime before the events of the game, a conflict in the Middle East devastated the region, destroying several oil regions.
+The resulting global crisis led South America to form the Federation of the Americas, a military dictatorship, which then annexed all its remaining countries, uniting the continent.

-In 2017, U.S. Army officer Elias Walker tells his teenage sons Hesh and Logan the legend of how the Ghosts, an elite coalition of all U.S. Special Operations units, first appeared.
-Meanwhile, in space, the Federation of the Americas hijack the Orbital Defense Initiative (ODIN), an orbital superweapon that consists of a network of satellites that utilize kinetic bombardment.
-The Federation uses it to destroy several cities in the southwestern United States.
-U.S. Air Force astronauts Baker and Mosley sacrifice themselves to self-destruct the space station and prevent ODIN from launching other payloads further inland.
-The Walker family narrowly escapes the destruction of San Diego.
+In 2017, U.S. Army Captain Elias Walker (Stephen Lang) tells his teenage sons Logan and David "Hesh" Walker (Brandon Routh) about the legend of the Ghosts, an elite coalition of all U.S. Special Operations Forces units, and how they first appeared.
+Meanwhile, in space, the Federation hijacks the Orbital Defense Initiative (ODIN), an American network of satellites using kinetic bombardment, which the Federation uses to destroy cities in the southwestern United States.
+U.S. Air Force astronauts Baker and Mosley sacrifice themselves to destroy the space station and stop ODIN from launching more payloads, and the Walker family narrowly escapes the destruction of San Diego.

-Ten years later, the war between the United States and the Federation has been a bloody stalemate along a front that comprises the destroyed cities (known as "No Man's Land"), which has become a war of attrition as more Federation forces attempt to break the frontlines.
-However, the U.S. stands its ground, fighting near the former United States-Mexico border.
-Hesh and Logan are part of an Army special unit under the command of Elias and are accompanied by Riley, their loyal military-trained German Shepherd.
-During a mission into No Man's Land, they spot Federation agent Gabriel Rorke interrogating Ghost member Ajax.
-The brothers meet and join Ghost members Thomas Merrick and Keegan Russ in an attempt to rescue Ajax, but he is killed.

-The brothers return to Santa Monica, California, where U.S. Armed Forces hold out against a Federation assault, and reunite with their father, who reveals himself as the leader of the Ghosts.
-Recruiting his sons into the Ghosts, Elias tells them about how Rorke was the Ghosts' previous commanding officer until Elias was forced to abandon him during a successful mission in Caracas to assassinate a former Federation leader.
-The Federation captured and brainwashed Rorke and is now using him to hunt down the Ghosts.
+Ten years later, the Federation has expanded by invading Central America, the Caribbean, and Mexico.
+The U.S.-Federation war is a bloody stalemate along the destroyed cities, called "No Man's Land", becoming a war of attrition as Federation forces try to break the frontlines, with the U.S. holding its ground near the former United States-Mexico border.
+By 2027, Hesh and Logan are part of a special Army unit under Elias, with Riley, their loyal German Shepherd.
+During a mission into No Man's Land, they see Federation agent Gabriel Rorke (Kevin Gage) interrogating a Ghost operative named Ajax.
+They meet and join fellow Ghost operatives Thomas Merrick (Jeffrey Pierce) and Keegan Russ (Brian Bloom) to rescue Ajax, but he is killed.
+The brothers return to Santa Monica, California, where U.S. forces hold out against a Federation assault and reunite with their father, who reveals himself as the leader of the Ghosts.
+Recruiting his sons into the Ghosts, Elias tells them about Rorke, and how he began hunting the Ghosts.